AiDAPT-A/VisArchPy/README.md

     ```
 3. Clone the repository and run the scripts in the recent virtual environment.

-> Outputs are organized in the the `img` directory per PDF file.
+> Outputs will be in the `img` directory, and per PDF file name.